grafana/grafana-app-sdk/docs/architecture/reconciliation.md

 This document provides detailed visual representations of the reconciliation code paths in the grafana-app-sdk, tracing the complete flow from application startup through event processing.

 > **Related**: When implementing reconciliation logic that performs runtime validation (e.g., checking external systems, validating dynamic state),
 > populate `fieldErrors` in the resource status.
-See [Field Errors in Status](./field-errors-in-status.md) for the recommended convention.
+See [Validation Patterns](./validation-patterns.md) for the recommended convention.

 ## Overview